mantidproject/mantid/dev-docs/source/Testing/ErrorReporter-ProjectRecovery/ProjectRecoveryTesting.rst

   CreateWorkspace(DataX=range(12), DataY=range(12), DataE=range(12), NSpec=4, OutputWorkspace='NewWorkspace')
   RenameWorkspace(InputWorkspace='NewWorkspace', OutputWorkspace='Rename2')

-- Save the workspace as a `.nxs` file, by highlighting the ``Rename2`` workspace and selecting ``Save > Nexus`` at the top of the Workspaces toolbox.
+- Save the workspace as a `.nxs` file
 - Close Mantid normally
 - Restart MantidWorkbench
 - Re-open the workspace from the saved `.nxs` file
 - Wait for saving
-- Force a crash by executing the `Segfault` algorithm
+- Crash Mantid with `Segfault` from the algorithm window
 - Restart MantidWorkbench
-- Choose ``Only open in script editor``
+- Choose `Only open in script editor`
-- Mantid should open a script named ``ordered_recovery.py`` in the script editor
+- Mantid should open the script editor, with a script named `ordered_recovery.py`
-- This should contain only the ``Load`` command and no previous history (to see full history, right-click on the workspace and select ``Show History``)
+- This file should contain only the ``Load`` command and no previous history

-Finally, test out a few ideas of your own.
-Note that some more niche aspects of plotting are not saved, such as 3D plots, and Sliceviewer is also not supported by project save/recovery.

-**Complete!** Thank you for testing!
-Make sure to **raise any issues** you found on Github.